The Hybrid Support Model: Why Combining AI and Human Agents Is Effective in 2026

 Yes.
 HelpSquad’s model uses HIPAA-compliant AI oversight to ensure all patient data is encrypted and handled according to federal regulations.

-Will my customers/patients know I’m using AI?
+Will my customers or patients know I’m using AI?

 In most cases, they will simply notice faster response times.
-The “Human-in-the-Loop” ensures the tone remains natural and empathetic.
+The human-in-the-loop ensures the tone remains natural and empathetic.

 Can AI handle the initial triage before a human steps in?